4th May, 2021

 HAVS - Hand Arm Vibration Syndrome

 Nearly 2 million people in the UK are at risk from HAVS.
-Caused by vibration exposure, it's a painful, disabling and serious condition that's permanent, but preventable.
+Caused by vibration exposure, it's a painful and disabling condition that's permanent - but preventable.
 See also, VAWR, WBV.

 HSE - Health and Safety Executive

 Britain's national regulator for workplace health and safety.
 The HSE provides guidance, controls licensing, inspects, investigates and enforces health and safety laws.